-The last transformation case study I though I will talk about is on the leading international retailer.
+The last transformation case study I thought I will talk about is on a leading international retailer.
 As I said that one of the things that is happening is to try and improve the labor productivity between the stores.
-So the situation was they had some existing mobile infrastructure but not completely leveraged.
-See, in any retailer, about I think 16%-18% of the money they spend in terms of labor, another 15% to 18% of the time, the store associates spend more time in the back office rather than really being in the storefront in terms of really addressing the customers' queries and what not.
-So the proposition here was to ensure that we have these associates spend more time in front of the customer and have less time spent in terms of the back office work.
-So what we did was we looked at this whole mobile solution on a PDA base, and then architectured on a SmartClient principle so that the most of the operations like marking down, price changes, relabeling, trying to find out if there are any product which is not on the shelf that used to be reordered and etc could be done on a wireless PDA device, really working around in the shop floor as on really having had to go to the back office.
-So this is in a kind of enterprise given on a small PDA for the store associates to really work through.
-So this technology innovation and the mobility kind of helped them actually save up to \$ 12 to 15 million per annum on a store basis because of the operational efficiencies that we got and obviously there are other things like crunching the store opening times and etc but this was a complex technology piece that we were able to incorporate which was extended back into some of their warehouse management systems as well in later on.
+So, the situation was, they had some existing mobile infrastructure, but not completely leveraged.
+See, any retailer, you know, about I think 16% to 18% of the money they spend in terms of labor and about 15% to 18% of the time the store associates' time, they spend more time in the back office rather than really being in the storefront in terms of really addressing the customers' queries and what not.
+So, our proposition here was to ensure that we have these associates spend more time in front of the customer and have less time spent in terms of the back office work.
+So, what we did was we looked at this whole mobile solution on a PDA base and then architectured on a SmartClient principle, so that the most of the operations like, you know, marking down price changes, re-labeling, trying to find out if there are any product which is not on the shelf and that needs to be reordered and etc., could be done on a wireless PDA while they are really working around in the shop floor rather than really having had to go to the back office.
+So, this is in a kind of, you know, enterprise given on a small PDA for the store associates to really work through.
+So, this technology innovation and the mobility, it has kind of, you know, helped them actually save up to 12 to 15 million per annum on a store basis because of the operational efficiencies that we brought, and obviously there are other things like crunching the store opening times and etc., but this was a complex technology piece that we were able to incorporate including.....which was extended back into some of their warehouse management systems as well later on.